 Mindfulness for Teachers

 Are you new to the concept of mindfulness?
 Or, perhaps you’re not ‘new’ but instead at the beginning of a journey towards creating a mindful classroom?
-The ‘buzz’ surrounding mindfulness is warranted – it truly is something that can transform your classroom when you practice it as often as handwriting, mathematics and lining up… The most wonderful part about teaching mindfulness is that it takes only five minutes a day, with the benefits being cumulative over time.
+The ‘buzz’ surrounding mindfulness is warranted – it truly is something that can transform your classroom when it is practised as often as handwriting, mathematics and lining up… The most wonderful part about teaching mindfulness is that it takes only five minutes a day, with the benefits being cumulative over time.

 Tips for Developing Your Own Mindfulness Practice

-The most important part of teaching mindfulness to children is that you are also taking time for your own, personal mindfulness practice.
+The most important part of teaching mindfulness to children is that you are also taking time for your own, personal mindfulness practise.
 Here are some tips to help you get on track as a mindful teacher.

 (1) Articulate Your Personal Buy In